 Enter slightly to the port side of the Marina entrance.

 Southbound and northbound travellers alike should turn east off the Pacific Highway onto Harbour Drive.
 This road will take you to Coffs Harbour Marina.

 Air and Rail

-Coffs Harbour’s regional airport has regular services to Sydney, Melbourne and Brisbane with three main carriers: Qantas, Virgin Blue, Tiger Air and Corporate Express.
+Coffs Harbour’s regional airport has regular services to Sydney, Melbourne and Brisbane with four main carriers: Qantas, Virgin Blue, Tiger Air and Corporate Express.
 Travel information can be gained by calling (02) 6648 4000 or www.coffscoast.com.au and follow the prompts to the airport.

 Country Link rail service runs all up and down the East Coast of Australia.
 The train station is a 5 minute walk from the Marina.
 The number for the local station is 02 6648 3700